-The Atlantic magazine called it an operation straight from the Soviet-era playbook, and, quoting Adrian Chen from a 2015 New York Times Magazine article, named it 'the biggest trolling operation in history whose target is nothing less than the
+The Atlantic magazine called it an operation straight from the Soviet-era playbook, and, quoting Adrian Chen from a 2015 New York Times Magazine article, named it 'the biggest trolling operation in history whose target is nothing less than the utility of the Internet as a democratic space'.7

-4 Krishnadev Calamur, What Is the Internet Research Agency?, The Atlantic, 16 February 2018.
+4 Krishnadev Calamur, 'What Is the Internet Research Agency?', The Atlantic, 16 February 2018.
 [Retrieved 22 December 2018].

 ^{5 &#}x27;Defendant ORGANIZATION' refers to the Internet Research Agency in Robert Mueller's 2018 indictment.

-6 Internet Research Agency Indictment, United States District Court for the District of Columbia Case 1:18-cr-00032-DLF Document 1 Filed 16 February 2018.
+6 Internet Research Agency Indiament, United States District Court for the District of Columbia Case 1:18-cr-00032-DLF Document 1 Filed 16 February 2018.